kdgregory/pomutil/README.md

 # Building and Running

+The minimum JDK version to build/run this project is 1.6.

-This project is built with Maven:
+This project is built with Maven; all dependencies are available from Maven Central.

     mvn clean install

 Each of the modules is in its own "app" directory.
 The build process produces a "shaded" executable JAR (one that contains all dependencies needed to run), so you can invoke a given app like so:

-    java -jar target/application.jar APP_SPECIFIC_ARGUMENTS
+    java -jar target/APPLICATION.jar APP_SPECIFIC_ARGUMENTS

 Documentation for each app can be found on the Wiki, following links shown above.